In an ideal scenario, refinancing your student loans can help you secure a lower interest rate, reduce your monthly loan payments or both.

 How many times can you refinance a student loan?

-How long does it take to refinance student loans?
+How much does it cost to refinance a student loan?

 Summary of Money’s guide to refinance student loans